 3. Smarter Warehousing & Stock Management

-With the insights afforded by using the right omnichannel inventory software, you can also make further changes.
+With the insights afforded by using the right omnichannel inventory management software, you can also make further changes.
 You may, for instance, find that you want to alter how you warehouse your product lines.
 Your traditional locations and methods may not best suit an omnichannel retail future.

 Embracing new channels could introduce your products to a broader audience.
 You may need new warehouses or distribution centres to serve those customers.
 If your business is going to scale, you won’t be able to ship online orders from your store’s backroom for long.